kuyugama/addon-system/README.md

 This means you can use addons without AddonSystem(but with some limitations, of course)

-Here is the full list of methods and properties of semi-independent component Addon:
+Here are the all methods and properties of semi-independent component Addon:

 1. Properties:
-    - `metadata` - Metadata class contains all the metadata of addon
+    - `metadata` — Metadata class contains all the metadata of addon
-    - `path` - Path to addon
+    - `path` — Path to addon
-    - `update_time` - last update time of addon(retrieved from operating system)
+    - `update_time` — last update time of addon(retrieved from an operating system)
-    - `module_path` - path to addon's module
+    - `module_path` — path to addon's module
-    - `module_import_path` - path that passed into `importlib.import_module` to import module of addon
+    - `module_import_path` — path that passed into `importlib.import_module` to import module of addon
-    - `system` - installed AddonSystem for this addon(not for independent usage)
+    - `system` — installed AddonSystem for this addon(not for independent usage)
-    - `enabled` - addon status shortcut(not for independent usage)
+    - `enabled` — addon status shortcut(not for independent usage)
 2. Methods:
     - `install_system(system: AddonSystem)`
-        - system - AddonSystem to install
+        - system — AddonSystem to install

       Install AddonSystem to this addon(usually used by AddonSystem)
     - `module(lib_manager: BaseLibManager = None, reload: bool = False, replace_names: dict[str, Any] = None)`
-        - lib_manager - Library manager, used to check
+        - lib_manager — Library manager, used to check
           dependencies before import of module.
-          You must pass it if you use addon as independent object
+          You must pass it if you use addon as an independent object
-        - reload - Pass True if you want to reload module(uses `importlib.reload`)
+        - reload — Pass True if you want to reload module(uses `importlib.reload`)
-        - replace_names - values injection to module
+        - replace_names — values injection to module

       Import the Addon module
     - `interface(cls: type[ModuleInterface], *args, **kwargs)`
-        - cls - subclass of ModuleInterface that will be instantiated
+        - cls — subclass of ModuleInterface that will be instantiated
-        - *args, **kwargs - will be passed to ``on_load`` method of the module
+        - *args, **kwargs — will be passed to ``on_load`` method of the module

-      Creates ModuleInterface instance, that can be used to access module variables with IDEs suggestions
+      Create ModuleInterface instance that can be used to access module variables with IDEs suggestions
     - `unload_interface()`
-        - *args, **kwargs - will be passed to ``on_unload`` method of the addon
+        - *args, **kwargs — will be passed to ``on_unload`` method of the addon

       Tries to unload module interface